godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

         std::cout << *it << std::endl;
     }

-This is usually greatly simplified in modern languages using for loops over iterables:
+This is usually greatly simplified in modern languages using for-in loops over iterables:

 ::